refactorroom/pim/documents/lession_contribute/05_adding_features.md

 ## Overview

-This module teaches you how to add new features to the CLG package using the patterns and knowledge from previous modules.
+This module teaches you how to add new features to the pim package using the patterns and knowledge from previous modules.
 You'll learn the complete process from design to implementation to testing.

 ### What You'll Learn
 - Feature design and planning process